Elsie Widdowson Fellowship award

 Purpose of the scheme

-The Elsie Widdowson Fellowship Award is an important component of the College’s family-friendly policies and is open to eligible female and male staff.
+The Elsie Widdowson Fellowship Award is an important component of the College’s family-friendly policies and is open to eligible staff.
 The purpose of the Award is to allow academic staff (Lecturer, Assistant Professor, Senior Lecturer, Associate Professor, Reader, and Professor) to concentrate fully on their research work upon returning from maternity, adoption, surrogacy and/or shared parental leave.
 The Award enables the Department, Division, School or Institute to relieve the academic of teaching or administrative duties in order to concentrate fully on research.

 Financial Aspects of the Award